Dcode3244/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0-current_working_directory
--P rints out the absolute path name of the current working directory
+- Prints out the absolute path name of the current working directory
 # 1-listit
 - Displays the contents list of your current directory File Edit Options Buffers Tools Help